2arnav4/Alcovia/DECISIONS.md

 done = 2
 ```

 The higher value wins.
 Done therefore beats In Progress even if the operations reach Express in the opposite order.
 Delete wins against an edit, and the deleted task remains as a tombstone so an older edit cannot bring it back.
+A tombstone always stores the same neutral task status, so its hidden data also converges in every arrival order.

 This was the most difficult part of Feature B. The rule had to give the same result in every arrival order without trusting either device clock.